 |ALT ≥2 x baseline value; and bilirubin >2 x ULN and ≥2 x baseline value||0.7%||0.9%|

-In addition to adverse reactions reported from clinical trials, the following adverse reactions have been reported during postmarketing use of Lamivudine.
-Because these reactions are reported voluntarily from a population of unknown size, it is not always possible to reliably estimate the frequency or establish a causal relationship to drug exposure.
+The following adverse reactions have been identified during post-approval use of Lamivudine.
+Because these reactions are reported voluntarily from a population of unknown size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
 These reactions have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to Lamivudine.

-Blood and Lymphatic: Anemia (including pure red cell aplasia and severe anemias progressing on therapy), lymphadenopathy, splenomegaly.
+Anemia (including pure red cell aplasia and severe anemias progressing on therapy), lymphadenopathy, splenomegaly, thrombocytopenia.

 Lamivudine is predominantly eliminated in the urine by active organic cationic secretion.
-The possibility of interactions with other drugs administered concurrently should be considered, particularly when their main route of elimination is active renal secretion via the organic cationic transport system (e.g., trimethoprim).
+The possibility of interactions with other drugs administered concurrently should be considered, particularly when their main route of elimination is active renal secretion via the organic cationic transport system (e.g., trimethoprim) [see Clinical Pharmacology (12.3)].
 No data are available regarding interactions with other drugs that have renal clearance mechanisms similar to that of Lamivudine.

 USE IN SPECIFIC POPULATIONS

 There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to Lamivudine during pregnancy.
 Healthcare providers are encouraged to register patients by calling the Antiretroviral Pregnancy Registry (APR) at 1-800-258-4263.